 The feeling at Dryburgh Abbey is so much more different to the others that it really won over our hearts and we all thought that this was one of our favourite abbeys to visit.
 There’s lots to learn about here with plenty of information boards and also some areas where they have collected some of the stonework from the site to see too.

 It was founded by David I in 1138 and housed brethren from the Augustinian order.
 The Augustinians were influential with royalty and were also housed at the Abbey at Holyrood in Edinburgh.
 Jedburgh Abbey was subject to many conflicts over the years, like the others, and suffered greatly as a result.

 The remaining ruins are still very impressive here and the main church is still largely intact while some of the other areas clearly show the foundations and you can get a sense of how big the original building was.

 Jedburgh Abbey has many information boards as you go round to learn about life in a monastery, but also it has a small visitors centre with some artefacts found there and a model of how the Abbey would have looked in its heyday.

 Visiting Jedburgh is a must – it’s a really nice town to explore and spend a morning or an afternoon and if you’re driving to Scotland from the south or doing the reverse journey it’s a really easy place to stop off as it’s on the main A68 road with plenty of free parking.
 There’s a huge amount of history in the town including Jedburgh castle jail and also Mary Queen of Scots house.
 Blog post is coming soon on what to do in Jedburgh!

 Finally we have Kelso Abbey which feels ever so slightly less important than the other abbeys – possibly because not much of this site is remaining like we saw in Bury St Edmunds.

 In fact, at it’s height it was one of the largest, wealthiest and most important abbeys in the area.
 It was founded in 1113 by Tironensian Monks who were invited to the area by David I and suffered the same fates that the others did – fighting in the Wars of Independence in the 1300s, raids in the 1500s by Henry VIII and finally the reformation signalled the end of the use of the abbey.

 It’s sad to think of how much has been cleared away of this abbey, which happened in the 1880s, and when comparing it to the other monastic ruins in Scotland you can hardly believe that it was such a huge deal.
 Only the west tower remains of the abbey which is a poignant reminder of what might have been.

-Kelso is a really pleasant Border town to explore, and the abbey is only a coupel of minutes walk to the shops.
+Kelso is a really pleasant Border town to explore, and the abbey is only a couple of minutes walk to the shops.
 There’s lots in the surrounding area to discover too, including Floors Castle which is an immense building!

 Tickets for the Abbeys in the Scottish Borders